InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/sustainable-innersource.md

 ## Forces

-* The problem exists in fledgling InnerSource programmes/communities
+* The business may not believe further investment in InnerSource is necessary
-* You do not have full time support from an InnerSource or Open Source Programme Office (ISPO/OSPO)
-* You may be reliant on key people to keep InnerSource going
-* There is no clear vision on the future of the programme
+* Key individuals may be seeking new challenges in other initiatives or job roles

 ## Solutions